cincospenguinos/BigModeGameJam2023/README.md

 - [x] Get guy to move with respect to rotation
 - [x] Get an input on screen with the guy
 - [x] Get the inputs to work
+- [x] Randomly generate state machine
-- [ ] Randomly generate state machine
+- [ ] Randomly generate number of letters used
 - [ ] Randomly generate buttons according to number of letters needed
+- [ ] Add forklift to sprite
+- [ ] Add forklift to state machine

 ### Nice to have

+- [ ] Keyboard support?
 - [ ] Full screen button.
 Maybe in settings?
 - [ ] Favicon?